MOSSMV/mossmv.github.io/_posts/2018-12-06-adl-and-moss-mou.md

 published: true
 image: /img/uploads/img_20181206_140800.jpg
 image_alt: The Academy of Dhivehi Language today signed into a MOU
-title: The Academy of Dhivehi Language today signed into a MOU Launched
+title: The Academy of Dhivehi Language today signed into a MOU
 description: The Academy of Dhivehi Language (ADL) today signed into a MoU with Maldives Open Source Society (MOSS) a NPO promoting open source in the Maldives, to offer digitization services to open up data.
 pin_to_frontpage: true
 image_list_only: true